SRON-ESG/HyperGas/doc/source/batch_processing.rst

 - ``wspd_manual (float or None)``: Manually override wind speed with zero uncertainty.
 If ``None``, the reanalysis wind speed from the CSV file is used.

 - ``azimuth_diff_max (float)``: The maximum of azimuth of minimum rotated rectangle.
-  - keep this as default unless you find obvious wrong plume pixels Refer to :doc:`plume_mask` for guidance on adjustments.
+  - keep this as default unless you find obvious wrong plume pixels.
+Refer to :doc:`plume_mask` for guidance on adjustments.

 - ``dist_max``: The maximum of dilation distance (meter)
-  - keep this as default unless you find obvious wrong plume pixels Refer to :doc:`plume_mask` for guidance on adjustments.
+  - keep this as default unless you find obvious wrong plume pixels.
+Refer to :doc:`plume_mask` for guidance on adjustments.

 Step 3: Plot plume summary